alan2207/bulletproof-react/docs/components-and-styling.md

 #### Fully featured component libraries:

 - [Chakra UI](https://chakra-ui.com/) - great library with probably the best developer experience, allows very fast prototyping with decent design defaults.
-Plenty of components that are very flexible with great a11y already configured out of the box.
+Plenty of components that are very flexible with accessibility already configured out of the box.

 - [AntD](https://ant.design/) - another great component library that has a lot of different components.
 Best suitable for creating admin dashboards.
 However, it might be a bit difficult to change the styles in order to adapt it to a custom design.